 Why did you choose SOAS as the place to study?

-What would be a seminal moment, event, achievement, academic or person during your time at the School?
+What would be a seminal moment, event, achievement or person during your time at the School?

 The Faculty was outstanding and some of the greatest moments were spent in the classroom and seminars -- discussing critical issues and talking about significant historical and political developments in Africa with my tutors and classmates.
 I had an opportunity to study with Dr. Richard Rathbone, Dr. Shula Marks, Dr. Andrew Roberts and several other notable faculty.
 They were outstanding teachers and scholars.
 They were enthusiastic and passionate about Africa and encouraged students to read broadly, analyse issues carefully and to purse their scholarly and professional interests.